Skip to content

 Assets

-All imported assets like fonts and images will be extracted and saved separately.
+All imported assets, such as fonts and images, will be extracted and saved separately.

 • SVG